How Long Does Sauerkraut Last?

 So, what’s this mean for our question: how long does sauerkraut or kimchi last once the jar is opened?
 And the answer is a couple of months or even more if three requirements are met.

-First, the vegetables must remain submerged an inch or so beneath the brine in the jar.
+First, the vegetables must remain submerged a 1/2 inch or so beneath the brine in the jar.
 If they float to the top and are exposed to air, they will eventually become moldy and inedible and the jar will be spoiled.
-If there’s not enough brine in the jar to cover the vegetables, make a weak brine by dissolving 2 ½ tablespoons of salt in a quart of water and top up the jar with some of that.
-Use pickling, kosher, or pink Himalayan salt only—not iodized salt.
+If there’s not enough brine in the jar to cover the vegetables, add a little filtered water, enough to fill to above the vegetables.
 To keep the vegetables submerged, weigh them down with a small plate, cup, or freezer baggy filled with weak brine.

 Second, the sauerkraut and kimchi must be kept refrigerated at all times.
 If you want to serve some with a meal, transfer the meal’s worth to a cup or bowl and put the jar of kraut or kimchi back in the fridge without letting it sit out and warm up.

 Third, only use a clean utensil to take the fermented vegetables from the jar.
 Don’t eat from the jar by reinserting the utensil in the food.
 If you double dip, you’ll be seeding the food with a wide range of mouth and other bacteria, and it will eventually spoil.

 Over its time in the fridge, sauerkraut and kimchi will become more acidic as the LABs proliferate, the crunchiness of a fresh jar’s vegetables may abate and become softer over time.
 But as long as you keep the vegetables submerged and enjoy the flavors, you’re good to go.